-Video Of Allentown Police Officer Putting His Knee On Man's Neck During Arrest Prompts Protests
+Video Of Allentown Police Officer Appearing To Put His Knee On Man's Neck During Arrest Prompts Protests

 Police haven’t released that information or the man’s name and condition.

-Body cam footage has also not been released yet.
+Bodycam footage has also not been released yet.

+Ben Crump, the attorney representing Floyd’s family, wrote on Twitter, “@AllentownPolice held down this man’s face to the pavement and then one of its officers placed their knee on his neck!!
+This happened yesterday and is exactly what led to #GeorgeFloyd’s death.
+We need this officer’s name and badge # NOW. #ICantBreathe”

+GRAPHIC VIDEO: @AllentownPolice held down this man’s face to the pavement and then one of its officers placed their knee on his neck!!
+This happened yesterday and is exactly what led to #GeorgeFloyd’s death.
+We need this officer’s name and badge # NOW. #ICantBreathe pic.twitter.com/3qSlKGSgF4

 The group Black Lives Matter to the Lehigh Valley is demanding for police to release the information.